 If you're wondering how to calculate a fish pond volume or how to calculate how much pond liner you need, this pond calculator can help you with that.

 Here is a collection of tools you can use when building a backyard fish pond or a garden pond.
 This calculator works as a pond size calculator that can help you find the area coverage of your pond and a pond volume calculator to help you determine the maximum volume of water your pond can hold.
+If you're also filling a pool with water, we have a separate pool calculator you can use for that.

 This tool also works as a pond liner calculator, which can help you calculate the liner dimensions you will need for your pond.
 Lastly, it can estimate how much your pond will cost in the